lsfalimis/Qian-KM-Macros/readme.md

 ### Keyboard Maestro action shortcuts

+**One action in a macro has to been selected before triggering the macro!**

 ![alt text](http://i.imgur.com/sgync5B.png "Insert")

 Note: The window size for these macros is Moom 4x3 on rMBP.

 ![alt text](http://i.imgur.com/WYsqXaU.png "Insert")

-One action in a macro has to been selected before triggering the macro.

 The file name is `KM-action-shortcuts.kmmacros`.